 My mind told me I didn’t want to waste their time, or I wasn’t sure I could trust them – and I didn’t have the money to buy what they were offering anyway.

-So when you’re really sick of IBS, I urge you to act quickly and courageously, before your mind can talk you out of it.
+So when you’re really sick of IBS and are ready to make a move, I urge you to act quickly and courageously, before your mind can talk you out of it.
+That’s the only way you can move forward.

 Have you ever heard, the story of the Bird?